Back in Black (comics): Part 3

 Peter figures out that Martino was hired to kill him, not May.
 He asks the assassin about why they decided to kill Martino.
-The man merely replies that he knew something Fisk didn't know, and that is the only information he knows.
+The man merely replies that he knew something Fisk did not know, and that is the only information he knows.

 Charlie visits Fisk again and Fisk asks if Charlie could do something for him.
 Charlie agrees, as long as the request doesn't break any rules.
 The Kingpin replies that it's beyond the rules, and then destroys his table, which is stacked with millions of dollars in cash – a king's ransom.
 He tells the police officer to share it with his fellow policemen, and Charlie releases Fisk.
 Fisk then asks Charlie to bring his traditional clothes.

 Peter ties the second shooter, Jim, in a sewer where he is attacked by rats.
 Peter threatens the shooter by talking about the food chain.
-Jim says he'll do anything and Peter tells him that he could let no one get close to his family.
+Jim says he will do anything and Peter tells him that he could let no one get close to his family.

 Peter travels to the hospital and transfuses some of his blood to May to cure her.
 He then goes to the prison to confront the Kingpin.